unitaryfund/unitary.fund/src/content/blog/2024_AmbassadorBG.md

 _Q: What's the first thing you did within the Unitary Fund community?
 What's the thing you're most proud of that you've been involved in?_

-Brian: After lurking for some time, I opened and worked on a PR related to installing Mitiq with z-shell.
+Brian: After lurking for some time, I opened and worked on a pull request (PR) related to installing Mitiq with z-shell.
 Since the PR consisted of adding quotes to a single line of documentation, it was a gentle introduction to contributing.
-I am quite proud of recent work done simplifying the expectation_estimation_shadow function.
+I am quite proud of recent work done simplifying the [`expectation_estimation_shadow`](https://mitiq.readthedocs.io/en/stable/apidoc.html#mitiq.shadows.classical_postprocessing.expectation_estimation_shadow) function in the [*classical shadows*](https://mitiq.readthedocs.io/en/stable/guide/shadows.html) protocol in Mitiq.
+The protocol is based on the idea of shadow tomography, which is a technique for reconstructing a quantum state from a small number of measurements.
 Though there were some complications, I enjoyed the challenge and appreciated the assistance and guidance from the team (including Andrea, Min, and Nate.)

 _Q: What do you like most about Unitary Fund?
 What suggestions do you have for folks to get involved?_